Skip to Content

 Fried Paneer and Potato Kofta Curry

-I have grown to love cooking with paneer, not too long ago I would turn my nose up at it complaining that it tastes of nothing.
+I have grown to love cooking with paneer.
+Not too long ago, I would turn my nose up at it, complaining that it tasted of nothing.

 It's true, however, that does not mean it has no value, because it carries flavour wonderfully.